ghc-proposals/ghc-proposals/proposals/0000-specialise-expressions.rst

 #.
 The second production (2) is there only to support the current (implemented but entirely undocumented)
    possiblity of having multiple types in one ``SPECIALISE`` pragma.
-With this proposal, GHC will deprecate this form, and remove it altogether after two compiler releases.
+With this proposal, GHC will deprecate this form.
+   A new warning, controlled by, `-Wdeprecated-pragmas` (in `-Wdefault`) will be emitted when it is used, and GHC may remove support for the syntax altogether after at least two major releases with the warning.

 #.
 As today, ``SPECIALISE`` pragmas may be written only at top-level or
    in a class or instance declaration, never in a ``let`` or ``where``.